-- 5.3.1 Grants: call for proposals on twinning projects (direct management) - (a) Objectives of the grants, fields of intervention, priorities of the year and expected results
+5.3.1 Grants: call for proposals on twinning projects (direct management)

+(a) Objectives of the grants, fields of intervention, priorities of the year and expected results

-Calls for proposals will be launched to implement twinning projects possibly by pooling 2013 and 2015 funds3.
+Calls for proposals will be launched to implement twinning projects possibly by pooling together 2015 and 2016 funds.

 The size of the grant will be decided based on the type of acquis sector identified, needs of the beneficiary administration, duration of the project, and typology of costs in the specific field of the project.
-The measure will be implemented through direct management.